Manaslu Circuit Trek Cost

 At Dharapani, the trek meets the Marshyangdi River where the Manaslu Circuit and Annapurna Circuit trails meet.
 The Budi Gandaki River that this trek started with at Soti Khola meets here.

-Traditionally, Samdo is famous for the Larkya Bazaar, a traditional trading hub between Tibetans and Nepalese for salt, wool, and grains.
+Traditionally, Samdo is famous for the Larke Bazaar, a traditional trading hub between Tibetans and Nepalese for salt, wool, and grains.
 Today, the marketplace is not that active; however, it represents an indication of how historically vital Tibetan-Nepalese trade has been.

 44. Side Trek to Hinang Glacier & Himalchuli Base Camp